-This 21-credit hour certificate program is designed for people presently employed in the lodging industry enabling them to upgrade their management skills to assume more responsible positions.
+This 21-credit hour certificate program is designed for people wanting to upgrade their management skills to assume more responsible positions.
 Upon completion of this program, students may be awarded a Rooms Division Management Certificate of Specialization from the Educational Institute of the American Hotel and Motel Association.
 Contact the Hospitality Management coordinator for details.